AndrewJBateman/ionic-angular-world-data/README.md

 * **General:** i18n Translation part-complete
 * **TODO:**
-* Correct language check so it does revert to English when EN selected - use storage?
+* Correct language check so it does revert to English when EN selected - use storage

 * **Nav side-bar:** countries, oceans, favorites, about, change language, dark theme toggle + Unsplash image with credit.
 Languages added.
 * **TODO** Add language for alert cancel?